chriwong/special-garbanzo/readme.md

    * Try executing `INSERT`, `DELETE`, etc. using JDBC
    * Use `PreparedStatement` instead of `Statement` class
      * difference is `PreparedStatement` can specify a more generic SQL statement that _later_ receives parameters
+     * it is more performant - a statement is compiled once and rerun vs compiled each time)
+     * it is safer - helps prevent SQL injection attacks

 5) Create CLI program
    * Read input for SQL command type (`INSERT` vs `SELECT`)